Don’t try to hide inside anger, radiance that cannot be hidden. ~ Rumi (The Essential Rumi)

 Anger is often misunderstood, but it is Spirit thundering through us letting us know that something is in its way.

-By owning the power of anger, and by letting it flow through us – from the tip of suffering in our awareness to the grounded compassion in our actions – can our anger be entirely expressed.
+By owning the power of anger, andย by letting it flow through us โย from the tip of suffering in our awareness to the grounded compassion in our actions โ canย our anger be entirely expressed.

-2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
+2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Cultivate deeper self-love with our affordable, personalized support.
+Deepen your self-love and receive personal support from us.

-3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
-Dive into our collection of essential transformative resources!
-Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.
+3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
+Access our complete "essentials" collection of beloved journals and eBooks.
+Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.

 From a spiritual, awakened point of view, this seems confusing advice on anger.
 Anger does not rise inside consciousness awareness, but from unconsciousness.
 We need to become consciously aware to catch anger early.
 These explanations seem to be about identifying with anger which is a destructive thing to do.
 It is indeed an energy thriving within its own right, therefore it is important to learn to not identify with it.
 Venting is not helpful long term, exercise, yoga or meditation is more helpful.
 It is indeed important to catch anger when it rises and question why it’s happening and where its coming from without suppressing it.
 But it is not a helpful or constructive emotion, it cannot be relied upon to reveal truths or needs.
 It feeds the ego and tricks us into thinking harmfully about others and ourself..
 As Eckhart would say, ‘the primary source of unhappiness is never the situation but your thoughts about it’…..
 Love & light always… Mumma T